Unitary authorities of England: City of London and Isles of Scilly

+Non-metropolitan districts

+In the rest of England outside of the London boroughs, metropolitan boroughs, City of London, and Isles of Scilly, unitary authorities are constituted under the Local Government Act 1992.
+This act amended the Local Government Act 1972 to allow the existence of non-metropolitan counties that consist of a single non-metropolitan district, thereby giving a unitary form of government.
+Most of the unitary non-metropolitan districts were established during the 1990s, with more created in 2009 and 2019–23.

+These are usually constituted as a coterminous non-metropolitan district and non-metropolitan county.
+In Berkshire, they are constituted as non-metropolitan districts in the Royal county of Berkshire, with Berkshire retaining its status as a non-metropolitan county despite having no role in government after the abolition of Berkshire County Council.

+The size of the areas governed by the unitary non-metropolitan districts varies greatly.
+The authorities created in the 1990s are generally coterminous with one former two-tier district area and cover a single large town or city, while those created since 2009 generally cover larger areas, with some coterminous with an entire former two-tier county council area.

 History

 Background

 The term "unitary authority" was first used in the Redcliffe-Maud Report in 1969 in its current sense of a local government authority which combines the functions of a county council and a district council.
 Strictly speaking, the term does not necessarily mean a single level of local government within an area, because in some cases there are also parish councils in the same area.

 Although the term was not applied to them, county boroughs between 1889 and 1974 were effectively unitary authority areas, that is, single-tier administrative units.
 Before 1889, local government authorities had different powers and functions, but from medieval times some cities and towns had a high degree of autonomy as counties corporate.
 Some smaller settlements also enjoyed some degree of autonomy from regular administration as boroughs or liberties.

 The Local Government Act 1972 created areas for local government where large towns and their rural hinterlands were administered together.
-The concept of unitary units was abandoned with a two-tier arrangement of county and district councils in all areas of England, except the Isles of Scilly where the small size and distance from the mainland made it impractical.
-In 1986 a broadly unitary system of local government was introduced in the six metropolitan counties and Greater London, where the upper-tier authorities were abolished and their functions were split between central government, the borough councils and joint boards.
+The concept of unitary units was abandoned with a two-tier arrangement of county and district councils enacted in all areas of England from 1974, except the Isles of Scilly where the small size and distance from the mainland made it impractical.

+1986 reform

+The Local Government Act 1985 brought about the abolition the six metropolitan counties and Greater London in 1986, with their functions being split between central government, the borough councils and joint boards.
+The London boroughs and metropolitan boroughs thereby became unitary authorities, marking the first step away from the two-tier system introduced across England in 1974.